Enzear1/Chat-Bot/README.md

 # Chat-Bot
+python v3.10
 simple chat bot
-You need to create server or create local server and open ports -> You get a server ip and start Server.js (Node Js Express) In User-Chat you need to input server ip in open
+You need to start Server.js and connect by the User-Chat.py client